 Chicago, like most major cities, offers a wealth of options for things to do, whether you’re traveling with kids or looking to spend time with someone special.
 If you’re looking for romantic things to do in the Windy City, you’ll have your pick of great activities to suit a range of styles, budgets, and interests.
-To get you started planning your perfect romantic trip to Chicago, check out these great things to do for couples.
+To get you started, check out these romantic things to do in Chicago.

 Drinks with a view